Yemen crisis: What you need to know

 UNICEF is on the ground across Yemen to save children’s lives, to help them cope with the impact of conflict, and to help them to recover and resume their childhoods.

 Conflict and violence has pushed more families into poverty and deprivation.
 UNICEF is helping treat severe acute malnutrition in children by providing essential therapeutic food and medical supplies.
-In addition, UNICEF is delivering emergency cash transfers to around 1.5 million families, providing a lifeline for families to buy essential items, to send their children back to school and even to start small businesses.
+In addition, by July 2019, nearly 9 million people across Yemen had been reached with emergency cash assistance in the fifth payment cycle by UNICEF to help meet their urgent needs.

 Children are also being helped with victim assistance and education on mines and explosive remnants of war.
 Meanwhile, UNICEF and partners are rehabilitating damaged schools and establishing safe learning spaces.